Grapes42/git_credentials_guide/README.md

 git config --global credential.credentialStore gpg
 ```

-Generate a new key pair with
+Generate a new key pair with:
 ```
 gpg --gen-key
 ```